skade/lazers/lazers-traits/src/lib.md

-An entry is considered "existing" if there's either a document for this key, or a collision.
+An entry is considered "existing" if there's either a document for this key, or a conflicts.
 An appropriate query method is provided.

 ```rust
 #[derive(Debug)]